tanmaysalunke/course-swap/README.md

 - **Deployment:** Docker for containerization and AWS EC2 for cloud hosting.
 - **CI/CD:** GitHub Actions for continuous integration and delivery.
 - **Data Scraping:** Puppeteer for automated scraping of course details.

-## Contributing

-We welcome contributions from the community.
-Please refer to our contributing guidelines for more information on how to participate.

 ## Contact